This guide will help you understand the full capability of HTTP Connectors.

 Creating A Connector

-Then, you will see the Environments tab.
+Then, you will see the Environment tab.
 If you want to set up multiple environments, see this separate guide

 There are 5 options.